kivy/kivy/doc/sources/gsoc.rst

 **Plyer:**

   Description:
     Plyer is a platform-independant api to use features commonly found on various platforms, especially mobile ones, in Python.
-The idea is to provide a stable API to the user for accessing featuresof their desktop or mobile device.
-The student would work on improving access to platform specific Accessibility features through Plyer.
-In addition Plyer currently rely on some .java code that should be replaced directly with use of Pyjnius.
+    The idea is to provide a stable API to the user for accessing features of their desktop or mobile device.

+    Python-for-android currently rely on some `.java` code that should be replaced directly with use of Pyjnius.

+    The student would work on:
+    - Replacing this codementioned above in `.java` files to either plyer or to kivy+pyjnius which ever is more appropriate.
+    We will be providing details on which ones go where.

     Under the hood you'll use PyJNIus and PyOBJus.
 This probably would also include improving PyObjus and PyJnius to handle interfaces that they can't right now.